vedanthv/SQL/README.md

 ## SELECT basics
 Simple queries to get started.

-1.Introducing the world table of countries
+1. Introducing the world table of countries

 ```sql
 SELECT population FROM world